-- i.
-Better information Currently Council staff have incomplete and limited access to good information upon which to make robust decisions about effective stormwater management.
-This may result in poor decision-making at various levels and inefficient processes; - The need to have a more complete understanding of all stormwater reticulation is the main implication of this task for Engineering Services (especially capacity and quality information as it relates to effective long-term financial planning). - ii.
-Accepted management solutions There is an absence of agreement about acceptable design solutions, or responses to development proposals that will satisfy all of Council's legal responsibilities in all situations.
-This results in in-house conflict, mixed messages to the public and ineffective solutions in terms of the environment; - Engineering Services staff must work closely with planning and environmental information staff to find, and then implement, solutions that are effective and efficient. - iii.
-Resource Consents (discharge permits) for Council's own systems Council does not hold any stormwater discharge permits for stormwater discharging from its reticulation.
+iv.
+Better information - Currently Council staff have incomplete and limited access to good information upon which to make robust decisions about effective stormwater management.
+This may result in poor decision-making at various levels and inefficient processes;

+The need to have a more complete understanding of all stormwater reticulation is the main implication of this task for Engineering Services (especially capacity and quality information as it relates to effective long-term financial planning).

+v.
+Accepted management solutions - There is an absense of agreement about acceptable design solutions, or responses to development proposals, that will satisfy all of Council's legal responsibilities in all situations.
+This results in inhouse conflict, mixed messages to the public and ineffective solutions in terms of the environment;

+Engineering Services staff must work closely with planning and environmental information staff to find, and then implement, solutions that are effective and efficient.

+vi.
+Resource Consents (discharge permits) for Council's own systems - Council does not hold any stormwater discharge permits for stormwater discharging from its reticulation.
+Stormwater is likely to be contaminating our waterways and estuaries and there is a risk of legal action by an outside party.

-Obtaining discharge permits for all of its systems is Engineering Service's long-term goal, which it will pursue over a realistic timeframe based on acquisition of better information (as it is gathered), and ongoing upgrades of existing systems.
+Obtaining discharge permits for all of its systems is Engineering Service's long-term goal, which it will pursue over a realistic timeframe based on acquisition of better information (as it is gathered), and on-going upgrades of existing systems